EdDataScienceEES/tutorial-oladw/index.md

 #### Setting up your environment

 Before we begin learning how to make some funky graphs, make sure your environment is in working order.
 Open `RStudio`, and create a new script by selecting `File/New File/ R script` so you can follow along.
-You should also clone and download [this GitHub repository], where you'll find the necessary files needed to complete this tutorial.
+You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-oladw" target="_blank">this GitHub repository</a>.
+Clone or download the repo as a zip file, then unzip it.

 #### Installing and Loading Packages